 Compensation plans are a crucial aspect of any sales team, so make sure the leader you’re hiring understands your business model, sales model, and company expectations.
 If the leader is to structure the compensation plan, they’ll need to understand how to adjust expectations and benefits based on what your company has to offer.

 Ultimately, you want to choose a sales leader who is willing to think outside the box and adjust their sales team model to fit your needs.
 You don’t want someone who is going to copy everything they did for their last employer because chances are the same structure won’t work.
 A great sales leader will know how to structure the sales process and strategies to fit your business and meet your goals.

 Once your sales leader is in place, you’ll need to work together to perfect the sales hiring process.
 One reason sales position turnover is 27 percent is because companies don’t take the time to properly construct their hiring process.
-Below is a seven-step plan you can use to improve your sales hiring process.
+Below is a 6-step plan you can use to improve your sales hiring process.

 A strong idea of the perfect sales candidate will make the hiring process a lot easier.
 If you know what characteristics, qualities, and experiences you’re looking for, it’ll help you weed through candidates a lot faster.
 To construct your candidate profile, take a look at your top team sellers.
 What aspects of their backgrounds, traits, selling styles and motivations do they have in common?

 Structure your interview strategy around your candidate profile by creating a list of questions and interview techniques that reveal the various qualities and characteristics of your candidates.
 For example, roleplaying can be particularly beneficial during sales interviews.
 During a roleplay scenario, you get the opportunity to see how a candidate thinks on their feet as well as assess many other characteristics.